ryan-barrett/Nomad/README.md

 # Nomad
 Nomad is a MERN stack application that lets users share their travel experiences.
+Based on the Wayfarer WDI project. https://github.com/ryan-barrett/Wayfarer

 ## User Stories